Protocol Integrity Audits for Funds & Boards

 We deliver:

-consistency metrics + sensitivity notes + reproduction-style report.
+consistency metrics + sensitivity notes + audit-ready rerun report

 VP question: